 - Student Technology uses an online case tracking system to manage help requests.
 Please respect the time and privacy of Student Techs by using this system, rather than contacting STs via phones or personal email.

 - Troubleshooting technology is a difficult task, so we ask for your patience and courtesy when working with Student Technology.
 Aggressive behavior and rude language towards Student Techs is unacceptable.

 - If you would like to provide feedback about your experience with Student Technology's services, we invite you to use the feedback form emailed to you when your help request is resolved.

 - You have the right to refuse STC service at any time.
 If you are uncomfortable with the actions taken by STC or want a Student Tech to leave your residence or cease working on your computer, please let them know and all requests will be honored.

-- Please remember at all times while using your computer at Yale to abide by all Yale ITS Policies, inlcuding the ITS Acceptable Use Policy.
+- Please remember at all times while using your computer at Yale to abide by all Yale ITS Policies, inlcuding the ITS Appropriate Use Policy.
 Additionally, please follow all Local, State, Federal and International laws, technology related or not.